lucax88x/PrimitiveObsession/README.md

 The problem is: that's a Service Locator.<br />
 I strongly suggest you to read the seminal Mark Seemann's post [Service Locator Is An Anti-Pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) which collects a lot of strong arguments on why you should avoid using the Service Locator pattern.
 Basically, the root of Service Locator's evil is that it hides class dependencies, causing run-time errros and maintenance additional burden.

-Service Locator pattern is mostly applied with services, while here you are dealing with values without behaviour, simple strings and integers; yet Mark Seemann's argument apply: injecting a configuration-parameters locator is an anti-pattern anyway.<br />
+Service Locator pattern is mostly related to services, while here you are dealing with values without behaviour, simple strings and integers; yet Mark Seemann's argument apply: injecting a configuration-parameters locator is an anti-pattern anyway.<br />

 **Just don't do it.**